vikaskurapati/Turbulent-Flow-Simulations-with-HPC-Systems/README.md

 ## General Information
 This code has been tested under Ubuntu 20.04 or higher.
 Other Linux distributions will probably work.
 However, we do not recommend using Windows or MacOS.
 If you do not have Linux installed on your computer, please use WSL, Virtual Machine, or similar.
-Since NS-EOF uses CMake, it should work unter Windows with MSVC and MacOS.
+Since NS-EOF uses CMake, it should work under Windows with MSVC or MacOS.

 ## Dependencies
 ### MPI (recommended OpenMPI)